Robb Butler: College career

 Butler played college football for the Pittsburgh Panthers of the University of Pittsburgh from 1999 to 2000 and lettered both years.
 He was a reserve cornerback and special teams contributor each year.
 He played in the final eight games of the 1999 season, recording five solo tackles, five tackle assists and two passes defended.
 On November 13, 1999, Butler broke up a pass in the end zone on the final play in the history of Pitt Stadium.
 He played in ten games during his sophomore year in 2000, totaling three solo tackles and two tackle assists.
 After the 2000 season, he had transitioned to wide receiver after spending time, and impressing, on the scout squad at receiver.

-Butler then transferred to Robert Morris University in 2001.
+Butler then transferred to Robert Morris University in August 2001, but had to sit out the 2001 season.
 He played in 20 games, all starts, for the Robert Morris Colonials from 2002 to 2003.
 He caught 29 passes for a team-leading 459 yards in 2002.
 Butler converted to strong safety in 2003.
-He accumulated 84 tackles, two interceptions, nine pass breakups, and two forced fumbles for the Colonials during the 2003 season, earning him First-team Division I-AA All-American honors.
+He accumulated 84 tackles, two interceptions, nine pass breakups, and two forced fumbles for the Colonials during the 2003 season, earning him first-team Division I-AA All-American honors.